tylerdr/sprinter-website/src/pages/index.md

       * **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy
     bulletPointOne: "The bad news: life can be messy.
 The good news: but it doesn't have to be.
-We are so passionate about technology because of its power to declutter daily routines so we can get the most out of life."
+We are so passionate about technology because it has allowed us to declutter our daily routines so that we can get the most out of life."
     bulletPointTwo: "We don't view competing companies as competitors.
 We view them as our teammates battling against the same opponent: complexity."
     bulletPointThree: "With the help of modern software, we believe it's truly